zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

    and sends `C_MAC` to the server.

 5. The server computes `C_MAC`, and verifies that its value matches the one provided by the client.
-If it does not match, it aborts the protocol.
+If it does not match, this connection attempt aborts.
    Otherwise, the parties are authenticated.

 ## In Arti-RPC.